sbstndb/samurai/docs/source/reference/bc.rst

 - `f` is the field where the boundary conditions are applied (where the ghosts will be updated).
 - `cells` is of type `std::array<samurai::Cell, stencil_size>`.
 It is the array of cells captured by the stencil.
 - `value` is an array of the type of the components of the field and with the size of the number of components.

+Custom boundary objects returned by ``make_bc`` are stored inside the field (see :cpp:func:`samurai::VectorField::attach_bc`).
+Copying a field duplicates the boundary configuration thanks to :cpp:func:`samurai::VectorField::copy_bc_from`, so you can safely rebuild meshes or restart from files without losing the imposed conditions.